Source PostgreSQL #

 test_decoding

-plugin that is by default installed in PostgreSQL. - Install the logical decoding plugin
+plugin.
+This plugin is by default installed in PostgreSQL. - Use the

 wal2json